singapaul/26pairs/README.md

 ## To do list

+- Implement two game modes and their routes & sort card size and grid accordingly
 - Drop down menu
 - Implement Toast interface and social share
 - Card reveal at start functionality